Entropy analysis and entropy stable DG methods for the 1D shallow water moment equations: Continuous entropy analysis for the SWME

 Unlike the SWLME, the general SWME system \eqref{sys:SWME} is only conditionally hyperbolic, and for certain values of the unknowns the hyperbolicity is lost \cite{Koellermeier2020c}.

-In the next lemma, we provide an averaged kinetic energy equation for the mean velocity and a potential energy equation for system~\eqref{sys:SWME}. \begin{lemma} Let $h$, $u_m$ and $\bB{\alpha}$ be a solution to \eqref{sys:SWME}.
+In the next lemma, we provide an averaged kinetic energy equation for the mean velocity and a potential energy equation for system~\eqref{sys:SWME}. \begin{lemma} Let $h$, $u_m$ and $\bB{\alpha}$ be a smooth solution of the SWME~\eqref{sys:SWME}.
 Then, the following averaged kinetic and potential energy equations hold

 where $\tfrac{1}{2}h u_m^2$ is the kinetic energy in SWE, and $\tfrac{1}{2}gh^2 + ghb$ is the potential energy. \end{lemma}

 \begin{proof} To derive \eqref{eq:SWME_K}, we follow a similar approach as in the derivation of the kinetic energy equation in \cite{Gassner2016}.
 Subtracting~\eqref{eq:SWME_C} multiplied by $u_m$ from the momentum equation~\eqref{eq:SWME_M1}, we get